American Flag Donuts

 - Transfer the batter to a large piping bag or use a ziploc bag with one corner cut off.
 Pipe the batter into the donut pan, filling each donut hole about 2/3 full.
 Tap the donut pan against the counter to release any air bubbles.

 - Bake the donuts for 10 minutes, or until a toothpick comes out clean.
 Remove from the oven and let the donuts sit in the pan for 5 minutes before moving to a wire rack.
-Allow the donuts to cool completely before moving on, I suggest 3-4 hours or overnight.
+Allow the donuts to cool completely before moving on.

-- Transfer the melted Candiquik into shallow bowl that will easily allow you to dip the donuts into.
-Dip each donut into the Candiquik, allowing the excess to fall off.
-Place the donuts on a cooling rack, allowing the access to continue to fall off.
-Once you’ve dipped all the donuts, place them in the refrigerator for at least 30 minutes.
-Save the remaining white Candiquik.
+- Transfer the melted white candy into shallow bowl that will easily allow you to dip the donuts into.
+Dip each donut, allowing the excess to fall off.
+Place the donuts on a cooling rack and allow them to harden.